 If you use an out-of-network facility, you must call and notify your administrator before admission to a skilled nursing facility.
-There is a \$500 non-notification penalty which will be applied against the amount you are eligible to receive for your claim if you do not call.
+If the notification call is not made, your benefits will be reduced by \$500.

 The maximum benefit is 180 days per calendar year, in- and out-of-network combined.